2 Phillies prospects a step closer to the bigs

 2 Phillies prospects a step closer to the bigs originally appeared on NBC Sports Philadelphia

 The current Phillies are running roughshod over the rest of baseball this season.
-A pair of players who represent the future of the franchise are killing it as well, and are one step closer to the bigs.
+A pair of players who represent the future of the franchise are killing it as well, and they're now reportedly one step closer to the bigs.

-The organizations promoted two of their top picks from the 2023 MLB Draft, as shortstop Aidan Miller and pitcher George Klassen made the jump from Clearwater for High-A Jersey Shore.
+The organization has promoted two of its top picks from the 2023 MLB Draft — shortstop Aidan Miller and pitcher George Klassen — from the Clearwater Threshers to High-A Jersey Shore, Milb Central's Chase Ford reported.
+MLB.com's Jonathan Mayo confirmed those reports.

-Miller, the 27th pick overall last year and the organization's number two ranked prospect, has hit he ground running in his first full minor league season for the Threshers, leading the Florida State League in doubles (16) and ranks in the top five in the FSL in slugging percentage (.483) and OPS (.884).
+Miller, the 27th overall pick last year and the organization's No. 2-ranked prospect, hit the ground running in his first full minor league season for the Threshers, leading the Florida State League in doubles (16) and sitting in the top five in in slugging percentage (.483) and OPS (.884).

 Aidan Miller 😳pic.twitter.com/ROFSbTlh02